-As much as I love blending fresh fruits and veggies into a refreshing glass of goodness… a warm bowl of soup soothes the soul like nothing else!
-So, I wanna share this soup recipe I looooooooove.
-And yep—it’s from my amazing, plant-based, Seasonal Cleanse.
+As much as I love blending fresh fruits and veggies into a refreshing glass of goodness, a warm bowl of soup soothes the soul like nothing else!
+I want to share this soup recipe I love.
+It’s from my amazing, plant-based, seasonal cleanse.

 Table of Contents

-That’s right, this carrot ginger soup is 100% dairy free, yet super creamy.
+This soup is 100% dairy-free, yet still super creamy.
 It’s loaded with fresh veggies and healthy fats to provide the perfect balance of nutrition.
 How does it stand up to traditional, dairy-filled versions, you ask?
-With this #rawkstar ingredient list:
+Let’s see what I’m cooking with:

-• Fresh garlic– another great vegetable with antioxidants that can fight cancer
+• Fresh garlic: Another great vegetable with antioxidants that can fight cancer as well as issues with your heart and blood.

-• Carrots– full of beta carotene, which our bodies turn into vitamin A, carrots really are good for our eyes!
+• Carrot: Carrots are full of beta carotene, which our bodies turn into vitamin A; carrots really are good for our eyes!

 Pro tip: I like using orange carrots to produce the vibrant color in this soup, yet any carrot variety will work.